 12. Music playlist

-This used to be for the benefit of my husband and myself, then it evolved to the toddler years (there was a lot of Wiggles music on that one), and now we’re headed into the teen years, so the list is quite a mix.
+This used to be for the benefit of my husband and myself, then it evolved to the toddler years, the elementary school years, and now we’re into the teen years, so the list is quite a mix.
 It’s a great way to pass the time and keep everyone happy.

 Please don’t forget the most important thing of all, the snacks!
 We usually keep a few Kind bars, dry fruit, and apples close at hand, but the rest of the snacks are packed.
 We have plenty of lists to give you ideas: 25 Easy to Pack Snacks, 25 Nut Free Snacks, and 25 Easy to Make Travel Snacks.